Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 * Packet where the Response Authenticator fails validation (where validation is required)
 * Packet where the Message-Authenticator attribute fails validation (when it occurs in a packet)

-After applying the above rules, there are still two situations where the previous specifications allow a packet to be "silently discarded" uppon receipt:
+After applying the above rules, there are still two situations where the previous specifications allow a packet to be "silently discarded" upon receipt:

 * Packet with an invalid code field
 * Response packets that do not match any outstanding request